MicrosoftDocs/azure-devops-docs/docs/artifacts/includes/nuget/nuget-publish-endpoint.md

 1. Copy the `xml` code snippet in the **Project setup** section and add/create a `nuget.config` file for your project.
 Place your file in the same folder as your .`csproj` or `.sln` file.

-1. To publish your package to your feed, run the **Restore packages** command in an elevated PowerShell command prompt window.

-> Replace the `packagePath` placeholder with your local package path (E.g.: ..\HelloWorld\NuGetPackage\HelloWorld1.0.0.nupkg).
+1. To publish your package to your feed, run the command in the **Restore packages** section in an elevated PowerShell window.
+Don't forget to specify your local package path (for example: ..\HelloWorld\NuGetPackage\HelloWorld1.0.0.nupkg).

    > [!div class="mx-imgBorder"]
    > ![NuGet publish instructions in Connect to feed dialog box](../../media/nuget-azure-devops-newnav.png)